 Table 4-1 lists the Fradswitch's front-panel indicators and connectors.
 The numbers under the heading "Item" refer to the identification numbers in Figure 4-1.
+The Fradswitch-6A/S front panel is similar to the Fradswitch-12A/S but has 6 main link activity and sync indicators.

 Figure 4-1.
-Fradswitch-8A front-panel controls, indicators, and connectors.
+Fradswitch-12A/S front-panel controls, indicators, and connectors.